Józef Poniatowski: Early life

+Austro-Turkish War

 Having chosen a military career, Poniatowski joined the Austrian imperial army, where he was commissioned lieutenant in 1780, in 1786/1788 promoted to colonel, and, when Austria declared war against the Ottoman Empire in 1788, he became an aide-de-camp to Emperor Joseph II.
 Poniatowski fought in that war and distinguished himself at the storming of Šabac on 25 April 1788, where he was seriously wounded.
 At Šabac he also reportedly saved the life of a younger colleague, Prince Karl Philipp Schwarzenberg.
 Later their military paths crossed repeatedly, as friends and foes, and at the end of Poniatowski's career Schwarzenberg delivered the crushing blow at the Battle of Leipzig in which Poniatowski was killed.

 Polish military service and defence of the 3 May Constitution

 Stanislaus Augustus of Poland encouraged his nephew to return and serve in the Polish ranks.

 Summoned by his uncle, Stanislaus II Augustus, and the Sejm when the Polish Army was reorganized, Poniatowski returned to Poland.
 The King had made previous arrangements with the Austrian authorities for this transfer, which in the end depended on his nephew's willingness to make the move.
 In October 1789, together with Tadeusz Kościuszko and three others, Poniatowski received the rank of major-general, and was appointed commander of a division in Ukraine and devoted himself to rebuilding the small, and long-time neglected, Polish–Lithuanian Commonwealth's army.

 This took place during the period of deliberations by the Four-Year Sejm, which ended with the proclamation of the 3 May Constitution in 1791.
 Poniatowski was an enthusiastic supporter of the reforms and a member of the Friends of the Constitution Association.
 The passage of the document was assured partially by the military forces under the Prince's command, which surrounded the Royal Castle during the final proceedings.
 He himself stood in the room with a group of soldiers.

 On 6 May 1792 Poniatowski was appointed Lieutenant-General and commander of the Polish army in Ukraine, with the task of defending the country against the imminent Russian attack.
 There Prince Józef was aided by Kościuszko and Michał Wielhorski, a friend from the Austrian service.
 In the fighting, badly outnumbered and outgunned by the enemy, obliged constantly to retreat, but disputing every point of vantage, he turned on the pursuer whenever the Russian pressed too closely, and won several notable victories.